 You don't like long waiting times?
 That's good, because we don't either.
 That's why we offer you quick appointments just a few weeks after signing the contract.
 Because if there's one thing that can't wait, it's our hair.

-The Own Hair Transplantation - The Final Way Out of Hair Loss
+The Hair Transplant - The Final Way Out of Hair Loss

 Whether it's tinctures with minoxidil, shampoos with caffeine, a perfectly thought-out diet plan, a super-gentle grooming routine or sophisticated concealer hairstyles - unfortunately, none of it permanently solves our hair problem.
 If you want peace of mind once and for all, you'll be doing yourself a favor by getting a hair transplant.
 Because these hairs have come to stay.
 Permanently they fill up your hair.